AndyGiorgio/SoccerLeagueDatabase/README.md

 - Players are linked to Teams.
 - Matches are linked to home and away Teams.
-- Match and Season stats are linked to both Players.
+- Match and Season stats are linked to Players.
 - Standings are linked to Teams.

 ## How to Use